Complexity order of multiple resource algorithms

 For ordinary differential equation solvers, minimizing complexity gives algorithms of high time-step order, allowing solutions of a given error with fewer steps, less time and lower energy.
-For more sophisticated problems, reducing the time-step error competes with other resources and truncation errors.
+For many interdisciplinary problems, reducing the time-step error competes with other resources.
 The complexity order is introduced here to describe the resulting order after optimization.
 We ask: what complexity order is obtained most generally, with multiple error sources?
-We evaluate this for cases of factorable resources, as well as giving numerical examples.

-To give an example of utility, understanding complexity is essential for determining if there is a quantum advantage when solving problems on a quantum computer.
-Such tasks are often stochastic \citep{arute2019quantum}, and a balanced comparison should make use of the optimal classical approach.
-To resolve the optimality question, we investigate computational resources with multiple independent errors.
-We find that the optimum strategy has a complexity order given by the inverse mean of the inverse individual orders.
+To resolve this question, we investigate computational resources with multiple independent errors.
+We find that the optimum complexity order equals the inverse sum of the inverse individual orders.
 This is a general property of factorable, independent resources.
+We evaluate this for several cases, and give numerical examples.
+One of many applications of understanding complexity is the question of determining if there is a quantum advantage when solving problems on a quantum computer.
+Such tasks are often stochastic \citep{arute2019quantum}, and comparisons should make use of the optimal classical approach.

-Algorithms for treating stochastic differential, partial differential and stochastic partial differential equations are all problems with wide applicability and multiple resources.
-As one example, we apply the complexity optimization approach to stochastic differential equations.
-One can improve the step-size error or improve the sampling error, but these compete for computational resources.
-Using a fixed resource of one or the other does not give convergence.
-Both must be varied simultaneously to obtain convergence, and a fixed resource ratio is not optimal.
+Stochastic differential, partial differential and stochastic partial differential equations all require multiple resources.
+As an example, we apply complexity optimization to stochastic differential equations.
+One can improve the step-size error or improve the sampling error, but these compete for resources.
+Using a fixed resource of either one is not convergent.
+Both must be varied simultaneously to obtain convergence, and a fixed ratio is not optimal.
 The resulting complexity order $c$ has the range $1/3\le c<1/2$.

-The overall error in a numerical solution of a stochastic differential equation includes both the time-step error and the sampling error, but many studies have focused on the step-size error order alone \citep{ruemelin1982numerical,Kloeden1992numerical,breuer2000numerical,tocino2002runge,wilkie2004numerical,jentzen2009numerical,burrage2006comment}.
-We find that, using standard independent sampling methods and algorithms, the complexity order $c$ is limited to the range $1/3\le c<1/2$, in agreement with earlier results in the financial mathematics literature \citep{duffie1995efficient,milstein2021stochastic}.
-This is just one example of more general results of this type.
+More generally, we find the optimal scaling exponent for multiple resources.
+Numerical examples are given with more than one problem and numerical algorithm.
+They are applied to stochastic and stochastic partial differential equations.
+These illustrate two and three resource cases.
+These results were obtained on a public stochastic library, xSPDE4 \citep{Drummond2024xSPDE4,Kiesewetter2016xSPDE,kiesewetter2023xspde3,kiesewetter2023codebase}.
+Outputs were checked against independent codes to ensure reliability, giving excellent agreement with predictions.